Last updated: ET

 Long-stay or residency visa: Required for stays longer than 90 days

 Student visa: Required

-* The 90 days begin upon initial entry into any country of the Schengen area.
+* The 90-day period begins upon initial entry into any country of the Schengen area.
 Stays are cumulative and include visits to any Schengen area country within any 180-day period.

 The Schengen area has common rules regarding visas and controls at external borders and has abolished checks within the area’s internal borders.
 However, some Schengen area countries may require that you register with local authorities shortly after your arrival, particularly when staying in private accommodations.

 Canadians do not need a visa for travel to countries within the Schengen area for stays of up to 90 days in any 180-day period.
 Stays are cumulative and include visits to any country within the Schengen area.

 It is important to get your passport stamped when you first enter the Schengen area.
 The absence of an entry stamp from the initial Schengen port of entry could create difficulties during subsequent encounters with local police or other authorities throughout the Schengen area or at the time of departure from the area.

 If you overstay the permitted 90 days in the Schengen area, you may be fined or deported.
 If you plan to stay in the Schengen area for longer than the 90 days in any 180-day period, you must contact the high commission or embassy of the country or countries you are travelling to and obtain the appropriate visa prior to travel.